sharwell/developer.rackspace.com/docs/images/quickstart.rst

 **os_distro**

-    The common name of the operating system distribution [Important]	Important
+    The common name of the operating system distribution.
 The common name must be all lowercase and entered exactly as shown here.
 The allowed values are:

     **arch**